sagarp4/enhanced-auth-service/README.md

 # Backend API for User Authentication and Profile Management
 ### This repository contains the backend API for an authentication system with profile management features.
 Users can register, log in, and manage their profiles, including setting them as public or private.
+Also used auth gaurd to handle the access to the features added below.
 Admin users have access to both public and private profiles, while normal users can only view public profiles.

 ## Features